 As a result, RSO can not only produce psychoactive effects but is also illegal in most parts of the world, including the UK.
 Rick Simpson himself ran into legal trouble with law enforcement because marijuana was illegal in Canada at the time.
 Consequently, it’s difficult to access RSO unless you live in a country or state where marijuana is legal.

 By comparison, CBD oil is non-intoxicating, which means you won’t get high from using it.
 Its THC content is too low to cause any unwanted mind-altering effects.
-CBD oil is legal in the UK as long as it’s made from hemp: cannabis containing no more than 1mg of THC in the finished product.
+CBD oil is legal in the UK as long as it’s made from hemp: cannabis containing no more than 0.2% THC (and less than 1 mg in the finished product).

 Another notable difference is in how the two are used.
 Whereas RSO is mostly utilized by cancer sufferers as an alternative to prescription medication, CBD oil is mainly taken in hopes of relieving everyday health issues and supporting general well-being.